Carscafmoo/goly/README.md

 - name (optional): A new (short) name to display for the goal, e.g., "Friend Call".
 Must be unique.
 - prompt (optional): A new prompt (question) to answer, e.g., "Did you call a friend today?"
 - frequency (optional): The new frequency with which this task should be performed -- one of "daily", "weekly", "monthly", "quarerly", or "yearly"
-- check_in_frequency (otpional): The new frequency with which to check in on this task; one of "daily", "weekly", "monthly", "weekends", "weekdays"
+- check_in_frequency (otpional): The new frequency with which to check in on this task; same options as "frequency"
 - target (optional): The new target number of times within the frequency range to perform the task (e.g., 1 [friend call per day] or 5 [workouts per week])
 - input_type (optional): Either "numeric" or "binary."
   - Numeric: Enter a number to indicate the number of times you performed the task (e.g., if your goal is to practice guitar 180 minutes / week, your prompt might be "How many minutes of guitar did you practice today?" and your answer might be 45.